ktricciardi/BAE305-Sp19-Lab1/README.md

 # Discussion
 Q1: Do the instruments agree with each other and with the expected value?
+This question refers to the difference between our measured and expected resistance and capacitance of our four resitors and four capacitors.
+For the four resistors, the measured resistance is within the tolerance parameters of the expected resistance value.

 Q2: Do the instruments agree with each other?